ELUVEITIE - Everything Remains (As It Never Was) (2010)

 whole bunch of songs that basically sound like this one, and they're all

 good.
-Chigrel's singing is especially strong here, and my notes about
+Chrigel's singing is especially strong here, and my notes about

 the song just say "pre-chorus and chorus both rule."
 Of all the tracks